Back to Blog

 Key Points to Remember

-• Material selection depends on multiple factors including bone quality, aesthetic requirements, and bite forces
+• Material choice depends on individual factors including location, aesthetics, and bone conditions

 Frequently Asked Questions